Welcome to INNERSOUL Coaching and Numerology!

 Picture

-Tribes grow your soul.
-But the vibe tribe is a special tribe.
+Women, in particular, often find their Vibe Tribe, a special Tribe with the unique potential to nurture and heal.
 It’s a sisterhood that holds space.
-A sisterhood of joy that holds you when you fall and lifts you up to see the light of tomorrow.
-It is the softness that embraces you upon landing through every trial and tribulation.
-It sticks your pieces back together when no matter how hard you try, the cracks just won’t stay put, then fuses them together with spit and gold brocatelle.
+A sisterhood of joy that holds them when they fall and lifts them up to see the light of tomorrow.
+It is the softness that embraces them upon landing through every trial and tribulation.
+It sticks their pieces back together when no matter how hard they try, the pieces just won’t stay put, then fuses them together with sweat, tears, star-lit lacquer and gold dust.
+It sees them as perfect past the stained glass and fun house mirrors of their own distortions.
+It sees them when they don’t see themselves and reflects back the beauty of their wholeness in the spirit of Kintsugi, despite the messy, unkept moments through which they meander.

 0 Comments